Everything travelers need to know about coronavirus - Local News 8

 Airlines have bumped up their sanitation efforts to stem the virus’ spread, and the US Centers for Disease Control and Prevention (CDC) has posted guidance on aircraft cleaning.

-Delta Air Lines started using a fogging technique in February “with a highly effective, EPA-registered disinfectant” on flights arriving in the US from Asia.
+Delta Air Lines started using a fogging technique in February “with a highly effective, EPA-registered disinfectant” on flights arriving in the US from Asia and has expanded that procedure more widely.

 While disinfecting is helpful, frequent hand washing is among a traveler’s best defenses, infectious disease experts say.